It is a discomfort in the left hip.

-Pelvic inflammatory disease or pelvic inflammatory disorder (IPT) is an infection of the upper part of the female reproductive system, namely the uterus, the fallopian tubes and the ovaries, and inside the pelvis.
+Pelvic inflammatory disease or pelvic inflammatory disorder (IPT) is an infection of the upper part of the female reproductive system, namely the uterus, the fallopian tubes, the ovaries, and inside the pelvis.
 Often there may be no symptoms.

 Signs and symptoms, when present, may include lower abdominal pain, vaginal discharge, fever, burning during urination, pain with sex, or irregular menstruation.
-Untreated pelvic inflammatory disorder can result in long-term complications including infertility, ectopic pregnancy, chronic pelvic pain and cancer.
+The untreated pelvic inflammatory disorder can result in long-term complications, including infertility, ectopic pregnancy, chronic pelvic pain, and cancer.

 The disease is caused by bacteria that spread from the vagina and cervix.
 Neisseria gonorrhoeae or Chlamydia trachomatis infections are present in 75 to 90 percent of cases.

 Often multiple different bacteria are involved.
-Without treatment, approximately 10 percent of those who have a chlamydial infection and 40 percent of those who have a gonorrhea infection will develop a pelvic inflammatory disorder.
+Without treatment, approximately 10 percent of those who have chlamydial infection and 40 percent of those with a gonorrhea infection will develop a pelvic inflammatory disorder.

-The risk factors are similar to those of sexually transmitted infections in general and include a high number of sexual partners and drug use.
+The risk factors are similar to those of sexually transmitted infections in general and include many sexual partners and drug use.
 Vaginal douching can also increase the risk.

 The diagnosis is usually based on the signs and symptoms that occur.
 It is recommended to consider the disease in all women of childbearing age who have low abdominal pain.

-The definitive diagnosis of pelvic inflammatory disorder is made by finding pus that affects the fallopian tubes during surgery.
-Ultrasound may also be useful in the diagnosis.
+The definitive diagnosis of the pelvic inflammatory disorder is made by finding pus that affects the fallopian tubes during surgery.
+Ultrasound may also be helpful in the diagnosis.

 Efforts to prevent the disease include not having sex or having few sexual partners and using condoms.
 The detection of women at risk for chlamydial infection followed by treatment decreases the risk of pelvic inflammatory disease.

-In those with mild or moderate symptoms, a single injection of the antibiotic ceftriaxone is recommended along with two weeks of doxycycline and possibly metronidazole orally.
+A single injection of the antibiotic ceftriaxone is recommended in those with mild or moderate symptoms, along with two weeks of doxycycline and possibly metronidazole orally.

-For those who do not improve after three days or who have a serious illness, intravenous antibiotics should be used.
+Intravenous antibiotics should be used for those who do not improve after three days or have a severe illness.

 A type of intrauterine device (IUD) known as the Dalkon shield caused an increase in rates of pelvic inflammatory disorder in the 1970s.
 Current intrauterine devices are not associated with this problem after the first month.

-Colorectal cancer (CRC), also known as colon and colon cancer, is the development of cancer in the colon or rectum (parts of the large intestine).
-A cancer is the abnormal growth of cells that have the ability to invade or spread to other parts of the body.
+Colorectal cancer (CRC), also known as colon and colon cancer, develops cancer in the colon or rectum (parts of the large intestine).
+A tumor is the abnormal growth of cells that can invade or spread to other body parts.

-The signs and symptoms may include blood in the stool, a change in bowel movements, weight loss and feeling tired all the time.
+The signs and symptoms may include blood in the stool, a change in bowel movements, weight loss, and feeling tired.

-Most colorectal cancers are due to old age and lifestyle factors with only a small number of cases due to underlying genetic disorders.
-Some risk factors include diet, obesity, smoking and lack of physical activity.
+Most colorectal cancers are due to old age and lifestyle factors, with only a few cases due to underlying genetic disorders.
+Some risk factors include diet, obesity, smoking, and lack of physical activity.

-Some of the hereditary genetic disorders that can cause colorectal cancer include familial adenomatous polyposis and hereditary nonpolyposis colon cancer; however, they represent less than 5% of cases.
+Some hereditary genetic disorders that can cause colorectal cancer include familial adenomatous polyposis and hereditary nonpolyposis colon cancer; however, they represent less than 5% of cases.

 It usually begins as a benign tumor, often in the form of a polyp, which eventually becomes cancerous.

-Bowel cancer can be diagnosed by getting a sample of the colon during a sigmoidoscopy or colonoscopy .
-This is followed by medical images to determine if the disease has spread.
+Bowel cancer can be diagnosed by getting a colon sample during a sigmoidoscopy or colonoscopy.
+Medical images follow this to determine if the disease has spread.

 Screening is effective in preventing and decreasing deaths from colorectal cancer.
-Detection, by one of several methods, is recommended from 50 to 75 years.
-During colonoscopy, small polyps can be removed if they are found.
+By one of several methods, detection is recommended from 50 to 75 years.
+During a colonoscopy, small polyps can be removed if they are found.

 If a large polyp or tumor is found, a biopsy may be done to check if it is cancerous.
 Aspirin and other nonsteroidal anti-inflammatory drugs decrease the risk.

-However, its general use is not recommended for this purpose, due to side effects.
+However, its general use is not recommended due to side effects.

-Cancers that are confined within the wall of the colon may be curable by surgery, while cancer that is widely disseminated is generally not curable, and treatment is aimed at improving quality of life and symptoms.
+Cancers that are confined within the wall of the colon may be curable by surgery.
+In contrast, widely disseminated cancer is generally not curable, and treatment aims to improve quality of life and symptoms.

 The five-year survival rate in the United States is around 65%.
-The individual chance of survival depends on how advanced the cancer is, whether the entire cancer can be removed with surgery or not, and the general health of the person.
+The unique chance of survival depends on how advanced the cancer is, whether entire cancer can be removed with surgery or not, and the general health of the person.